zeero/CCPlugins/README.md

-*Built for developers tired of typing `"please act like a senior engineer"` in every conversation.*
+*Built for developers tired of typing `please act like a senior engineer` in every conversation.*